bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/tools.rst

 * ``index`` is the current linear index, image index or ``null``
 * ``field`` is the currently processed field name
 * ``data_source`` is the currently processed data source
-* ``vars`` is a collection special variables
+* ``vars`` is a collection of special variables

 Sorting can be accomplished via ``sort_by`` property, by either providing a single field name or a sequence of field names.
-Additionally in the sequence form, sort order can can be provided as either a string enum ``"ascending"`` or ``"descending"``, or an integer enum ``1``, ``-1`` respectively.
+When using a sequence, the sort order can optionally be provided as either a string enum ``"ascending"`` or ``"descending"``, or an integer enum ``1``, ``-1`` respectively.

 .. code::